Luxury Scotland's Ultimate Guide to exploring Scotland on Two Wheels

 Urquhart Castle, Loch Ness

-From Rocpool Reserve or Boath House, you can enjoy some or all of a 26 mile circuit around the Beauly Firth, on the Loch Ness 360 Trail.
+From Rocpool Reserve, you can enjoy some or all of a 26 mile circuit around the Beauly Firth, on the Loch Ness 360 Trail.
 This route has been a popular local ride since the Kessock Bridge was opened and includes one of the most pleasant cycles in the area on the north shore of the Firth.
 An alternative is a South Loch Ness circuit, which takes in many quiet roads to the south of Loch Ness.

 When staying at Airds, Inverlochy Castle, Glencoe House or The Isle of Eriska Hotel, Spa & Island you can enjoy numerous wonderfully scenic west coast cycles.
 The National Cycle Network route 78 is on the doorstep of Aird’s and runs from Oban to Ballachulish then Fort William.
 You can take the small passenger ferry over to the island of Lismore, which is a quiet island with a population of only 100 people.
 Lismore is 10 miles long with a single track road.
 Fort William is the outdoor capital of the UK and the location of the World Mountain Bikes Championship.
 Further information can be found here.